prachi09051999/Frontend-DOM-challenges/README.md

-# React-frontend-DOM-challenges
+# Frontend-DOM-challenges
-A Repository containing frontend challenges solved in React
+A Repository containing frontend challenges solved either in React or in Vanila Javascript

 <b><i> The FrontEnd Challenges </i></b>
 <br>